-First, you can ask the court to set aside the default judgment and give you an opportunity to contest it.
-Next, you can settle the debt with the claimant for an amount less than what the default judgment is for.
-Read here about the procedural aspects and the steps to take when a default judgement has been pronounced against you.
+Apart from the option to ask the court to set aside the default judgment, there is often a possibility to settle the debt with the claimant for an amount less than what the default judgment is for.
+Usually this is not really a possibility in complex cases.

 The defendant in civil proceedings is summoned in the summons to appear on the day announced in the summons.
 If the defendant does not appear in the proceedings, the court will not hear the defendant and the court will grants the claim, unless the claim appears to be unlawful or unfounded (Article 139 DCCP).
 Subsequently, the claimant will instruct the bailiff to have the default judgment served on the defendant and to make an order for payment.
 The defendant who is confronted with this can, if he is on time, object to the judgment and thus still provoke a substantive judgment from the judge.